 What Does "Likelihood of the Training Data" Actually Mean?

-Likelihood and log-likelihood are everywhere in machine learning, yet they’re also among the most misunderstood concepts.
-Many explanations repeat the phrase “the probability of observing the data given the parameters” and move on, leaving us confused about what is being observed, what is random, and why probability is involved at all when the data already exists.
+Likelihood and log-likelihood are foundational concepts in machine learning.
+Standard explanations often use the phrase “the probability of observing the data given the parameters,” which can obscure what is being observed, what is random, and why probability is involved when the data already exists.

 The Setting: Supervised Learning